MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 ```

 iOS calls `PrepareForSegue` right before the transition occurs and passes the Segue that we created in the Storyboard into the method.
-At this point, we have to manually set the Segue’s destination View Controller.
-The following code gets a handle to the Destination View Controller and casts it to the proper class - CallHistoryController, in this case:
+At this point, we have to manually set the Segue’s destination view controller.
+The following code gets a handle to the Destination view controller and casts it to the proper class - CallHistoryController, in this case:

 ```csharp
 CallHistoryController callHistoryContoller = segue.DestinationViewController as CallHistoryController;